gear-foundation/academy/docs/10-escrow-state/reading-state.md

 }
 ```

-Add dependencies to `Cargo.toml` of the escrow program:
+Then add dependencies to `Cargo.toml` of the escrow program:

 ```toml title="Cargo.toml"
 [package]